 Things to Consider Before Buying

 Since most smartwatches are designed to be a companion device to your smartphone, it is of great importance that you should check whether your prospect smartwatch is compatible with your phone.
-Most smartwatches which operate on an Android Wear OS are sold at a lower price.
+A little caveat about this list: most smartwatches that are sold at a lower price operate on an Android Wear OS.
 Furthermore, while some of these smartwatches using an Android Wear OS can be linked to your iPhone device, the functionality is quite limited as compared to using an Android smartphone.
 Compatibility should definitely be your first priority.

 #2.
 Build Durability